QuantEcon/lecture-jax/lectures/jax_intro.md

 In other words, JAX assumes a functional programming style.

-The major implication is that JAX functions should be pure:
+The major implication is that JAX functions should be pure.

+A pure function will always return the same result if invoked with the same inputs.

+In particular, a pure function has

-* no dependence on global variables
+* no dependence on global variables and
 * no side effects

-"A pure function will always return the same result if invoked with the same inputs."

 JAX will not usually throw errors when compiling impure functions but execution becomes unpredictable.

 Here's an illustration of this fact, using global variables: